kenkz447/react-restful/README.md

 - Fetcher: send request and receive `Records`.
 - Store: where to store `Records` after fetch.
 - RestfulRenderer: React component acts as a bridge between React and restful APIs
-- restfulPagination: HOC function tracking part of the data, do something when data has been changed.
+- restfulDataContainer: HOC function tracking part of the data, do something when data has been changed.
 - RestfulEntry: is an accurate representation of the `Record` and its state in the `Store`.

 ## Example